Do I Qualify for an IVA?

 Using real case studies and real figures, you’ll see exactly how PayPlan have helped people like you by setting up an IVA.

 An IVA is a debt solution that is affordable and therefore sustainable.
-With an IVA, most people make an affordable payment for a set period (usually five years) and, after successful completion of the plan, whatever balance remains on unsecured debt included in your IVA is written off.
+With an IVA, most people make an affordable payment for a set period (usually five or six years) and, after successful completion of the plan, whatever balance remains on unsecured debt included in your IVA is written off.

 It is widely publicised that in an IVA, you can get a significant portion of your debt written-off.
 In many cases, this is true.
 But remember that your IVA is always based on the amount you can reasonably afford to pay towards your debts.

 If this means you can reasonably afford to repay 80% of your debt over five years, only 20% of your debt will be written off in an IVA.
 Equally, if the most you can reasonably afford to repay is 20% of your debt, your creditors may agree to write-off the remaining 80% of your debt.

 The key point is that the amount creditors are prepared to write-off depends on your individual personal and financial circumstances.

 Click on the links below to see how we’ve helped all the people who found themselves in all these different circumstances!